Dongjia0601/Software-Project/README.md

 **GuiController → GameViewController:**
 - **Original:** ~300 line monolithic class handling everything
 - **Modified:**
-  - Renamed to `GameViewController` for clarity
+  - Renamed to `GuiController` for clarity
   - Expanded to ~4000 lines with comprehensive features
   - **Then refactored** into 10+ specialized managers:
     - `BrickRenderer`